 The leaves are falling from the trees, the temperature is rapidly dropping and Christmas is just around the corner!
-Yes, it’s that time of year where you put the log burner, on curl up in front of a boxset and wait for Winter to blow over.
+Yes, it’s that time of year where you fire up the log burner, curl up in front of a boxset and wait for Winter to blow over.
 It doesn’t have to be like this though!
 Just because it’s got darker doesn’t mean you have to stop enjoying being active.

 There have been many studies and even more headlines on how the darker months can impact people’s mental and physical health.
 That’s why it can be so beneficial to keep active at this time of year.

 That said, we know there are genuine factors that can deter even the most earnest from getting on the saddle over the winter months.